iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-common.en-us.md

 **No Spamming or Disruptive Behavior**: Avoid excessive messaging, frequent image posting, irrelevant links, inciting drama, personal attacks, toxic remarks, or harassment.

-**No External Sharing**: Do not <u>screenshot or share chat logs</u> outside the community to provoke conflict or public discussion.
+**No External Sharing**: Do not <u>screenshot or share chat logs</u> outside the community to provoke conflict or public discussion when not approved by the admins and other involved members.
 We are not responsible for anything members share outside the group.
 If you have seen anyone sharing chat logs to other groups or platforms, please report it to the admins.
 You will be rewarded for your help, and the person who shared the chat logs will be <u>immediately banned</u>.

 **Keep Conflicts In-House**: Any <u>disputes or disagreements</u> that do not have a positive impact on our company, it's services or products, most members in the group, or the development of humanity and technology should be resolved privately.
 Do not involve other members or admins unless necessary.
 Doxxing, threatening, or blackmailing is strictly prohibited.